cx-prog-lang/.github/features/func_in_struct.md

   f001 --> f000
 ```

-### Summary
+## Implementation

 The implementation first needs to find a function declaration within a struct definition and enclose the identifier with `(*` and `)`.
 Then, at the IR level, it should insert the store instructions to copy function members' default values after explicit initializers and compound literal assignments.
-(Status: Ongoing)
+(Status: ongoing)

 ## Discussion